 Appropriations and Budget

-In the current Congress, I serve as the senior Democratic member of the Transportation, Housing and Urban Development, which oversees federal transportation and housing funding.
+In the current Congress, I serve as the Chairman of the Transportation, Housing and Urban Development, which oversees federal transportation and housing funding.
 I also serve on the Homeland Security Appropriations Subcommittee and the State and Foreign Operations Subcommittee.

 My role as the only Appropriations Committee member from North Carolina has also allowed me to ensure that our state gets its fair share of federal resources by fighting for programs and projects on which it depends, including scientific and biomedical research.
 I have also secured funding for a wide range of local projects that directly benefit the Fourth District.